TharakaMonash/Chiral-ellipsoid/README.md

-# BasicApp
+# Ellipsoids
-Basic File structure for a web App
+To access the online version access https://tharakamonash.github.io/Chiral-ellipsoid/

-Edited by Tharaka
+Updated by Tharaka